AnnaS0272/stock-analysis/README.md

 In terms on efficiency and number of operations, it is proportional to the **"number of stocks" x "number of rows"** in a data set.
 In this case, it was **"12" x "3012" = 36,156 operations.**

 Since Steve wanted to do a little more research for his parents and was gathering data for the entire stock market over the last few years, we needed to refactor the intial code.
-Since we assumed that there is an unknown number of stocks, the previous code which had a defined array and looped over a number of stocks is no longer valid.
-Therefore, first of all we had to initiate a dynamic array `As Variant` type because the final number of stocks is not known, although we do know that ultimately we need to include four variables/dimensions into it (stock, opening price, closing price, volumes).
+Since we assumed that there is now an unknown number of stocks, the previous code which had a defined array and looped over a number of stocks is no longer valid.
+Therefore, first of all we had to initiate a dynamic array `As Variant` type because the final number of stocks was not known, although we did know that ultimately we need to include four variables/dimensions into the array (stock, opening price, closing price, volumes).
 We also had to introduce tickerIndex variable in order to later use it within our `For` loop for switching between stock tickers.
 ```
    Dim ticker() As Variant
    tickerIndex = 0